-NWOL is the sole owner of the information collected on this site.
+Networld Online is the sole owner of the information collected on this site.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.
-NWOL may collect information from our customers at several different points on our website, as needed to service our customers, as outlined below.
+Networld Online may collect information from our customers at several different points on our website, as needed to service our customers, as outlined below.

-There are a couple types of cookies related to the web browsing experience.
+There are several types of cookies related to the web browsing experience.
 Neither cookie type contains any personally identifiable information.
 A temporary cookie, technically known as a Session Cookie, is one that your browser sets by default to communicate your browsing experience between you and the server.
-This session cookie is automatically destroyed in your browser when you close the web browsing session on the NWOL site.
+This session cookie is automatically destroyed in your browser when you close the web browsing session on the NETWORLD ONLINE site.

 The second cookie type is known as a persistent cookie.
-A persistent cookie is a small bit of data stored locally on your machine that help with the overall browsing experience.
+A persistent cookie is a tiny bit of data stored locally on your machine that helps with the overall browsing experience.

-NWOL in general does not utilize the use of persistent cookies for the site to function properly.
-However, these cookies can help us provide a more tailored experience for Customer based on the type of product Customer has expressed interest in and in the way a customer chooses to utilize the services.
-The types of persistent cookies NWOL utilizes is for tracking how and when you initially found NWOL including what page you first landed on.
-Additionally, third party cookies such as Google and Facebook for example, are set to help us track our advertising effectiveness.
+NETWORLD ONLINE does not utilize the use of persistent cookies for the site to function correctly.
+However, these cookies can help us provide a more tailored experience for Customers based on the type of product the Customer has expressed interest in and how a customer chooses to utilize the services.
+The types of persistent cookies NETWORLD ONLINE uses to track how and when you initially found NETWORLD ONLINE, including what page you first landed on.
+Additionally, third-party cookies such as Google and Facebook are set to help us track our advertising effectiveness.

-For added control by customer related to the various control panels utilized, utilizing cookies, customers have options for helping with login conveniences and customization of their control panel.
+For added control by customers related to the various control panels utilized, cookies have options for helping with login conveniences and customization of their control panel.

 We request information from the user on our order form(s).
-In order for us to service Customer account, here a user must provide contact information (email, name, address, phone) and depending on payment method, financial information (credit card number, expiration date, bank information).
+To service a Customer account, a user must provide contact information (email, name, address, phone) and, depending on the payment method and financial information (credit card number, expiration date, bank information).
 Additionally, the IP is recorded in the billing system.
 This information is used for billing purposes and to fill customer’s orders.
-If we have trouble processing an order, this contact information is used to get in touch with the user.
+If we have trouble processing an order, this contact information is used to contact the user.
 We use a high encryption SSL certificate for securely gathering the requested information.
-We also encrypt the credit card information for your security and the CVV code of the card is NOT stored.
+We also encrypt the credit card information for your security, and the CVV code of the card is NOT stored.

 Log files automatically collect certain types of information related to your browser, including your IP address.
-We use IP addresses to analyze trends and help provide an insight into how visitors transition from one page to another so we can optimize the visitor experience and gather broad demographic information like the type of browser, for aggregate use.
+We use IP addresses to analyze trends and help provide an insight into how visitors transition from one page to another to optimize the visitor experience and gather broad demographic information like the type of browser for aggregate use.
 IP addresses are not linked to personally identifiable information.

 SHARING OF INFORMATION

-Credit/Payment Card Processors – NWOL uses a credit/payment card processing company (just like every business that accepts credit cards has to) to bill users for goods and services.
-NWOL only passes the required information to the credit card company which includes the name, card number, expiration date and billing zip code.
-NWOL does NOT forward any personally identifiable information to these card processing companies.
+Credit/Payment Card Processors – NETWORLD ONLINE uses a credit/payment card processing company (just like every business that accepts credit cards has to) to bill users for goods and services.
+NETWORLD ONLINE only passes the required information to the credit card company, including the name, card number, expiration date, and billing zip code.
+NETWORLD ONLINE does NOT forward any personally identifiable information to these card processing companies.

 Domain Registration/Transfer – Domain Registrars require domain ownership information.
-NWOL is required to provide the domain owner information to the Domain Registrars.
-NOTE: NWOL STRONGLY suggests adding Domains Whois Privacy so that your information is not made public.
+NETWORLD ONLINE is required to provide the domain owner information to the Domain Registrars.
+NOTE: NETWORLD ONLINE STRONGLY suggests adding Domains Whois Privacy so that your information is not made public.

 SSL Certificates – Certain information must be provided to the certificate issuing authority.
-This information varies based on the certificate type and at a minimum requires an email address for approval of the certificate.
-For EV (Extended Validation – green bar) certicates, the certificate issuing authority requires email, company name, address, phone and contact information.
+This information varies based on the certificate type and, at a minimum, requires an email address for approval of the certificate.
+For EV (Extended Validation – green bar) certificates, the certificate-issuing authority requires email, company name, address, phone, and contact information.

-CloudFlare – CloudFlare is used by some customers as a CDN (content distribution network) to help filter bad request and to spread the site assets around the globe for faster load times.
+CloudFlare – CloudFlare is used by some customers as a CDN (content distribution network) to help filter site requests and spread the site assets around the globe for faster load times.
 CloudFlare requires a customer email address for the CloudFlare account.

 SmarterMail Bundle – SmarterMail provides an introductory bundle for customers that are new to SmarterMail.
-To receive the bundle, SmarterTools, the makers of SmarterMail, require Customer email adddress.
+To receive the bundle, SmarterTools, the makers of SmarterMail, require a Customer email address.

 SpamExperts – SpamExperts is a premium Anti-Spam solution that many customers love.
-SpamExperts requires a customer email for the account, which also allows Customer to login and review quarantined messages and manage settings.
+SpamExperts requires a customer email for the account, allowing the Customer to log in and review quarantined messages and manage settings.

-NWOL will comply with State and Federal law and therefore comply with lawful request (ie, court orders, subpoenas, etc.).
-When allowed, NWOL will notify customer of such request.
+NETWORLD ONLINE will comply with State and Federal law and therefore comply with the lawful request (i.e., court orders, subpoenas, etc.).
+When allowed, NETWORLD ONLINE will notify the customer of such a request.

-Company web sites contain links to third party sites.
-These third-party websites have their own privacy policies and that we do not accept any responsibility or liability for their policies.
-We encourage our visitors to be aware when they leave our site and to read the privacy statements of each and every web site that collects personally identifiable information.
+Company websites contain links to third-party sites.
+These third-party websites have their own privacy policies, and that we do not accept any responsibility or liability for their policies.
+We encourage our visitors to be aware when they leave our site and read each website’s privacy statements that collect personally identifiable information.
 This privacy statement applies solely to information collected by Company Web sites.